 David R. Davies, Ph.D

-Dr. David R. Davies, who was named the dean of the USM Honors College in 2007, teaches media history.
+Dr. David R. Davies, former dean of the USM Honors College, teaches media history.
 Before entering academia, he was a reporter for 10 years in Arkansas, working for both the Arkansas Democrat and the Arkansas Gazette.
 He is a graduate of the Kiplinger Program in Public Affairs Reporting at Ohio State University, where he earned a master's degree in journalism.
 He also holds a master's degree in American history from The University of Southern Mississippi and a Ph.D. in mass communication specializing in media history from the University of Alabama.
 His research specialties are the press and the Civil Rights Movement and trends in American newspapers since World War II.
 He has written two books, The Press & Race: Mississippi Journalists Confront the Movement (University Press of Mississippi, 2001) and The Postwar Decline of American Newspapers, 1945-1965 (Praeger, 2006).
 He directs the Southern Miss British Studies Program and for a dozen years taught its British Studies in Journalism class each summer in London.
 In 1998 his doctoral dissertation won the prize for best dissertation in media history awarded by the American Journalism Historians Association.
 He was chair of the USM Journalism Department from 1998 to 2001 and interim director of the School of Mass Communication and Journalism in 2004-2005.
 He was an associate dean of the College of Arts & Letters in 2006 - 2007.
 He has served on the board of directors of the American Journalism Historians Association and currently serves as its web editor.
 In 2005 he was appointed to the board of directors of the University Press of Mississippi.